nicholascannon/secrets-vault/README.md

 2. Lints code
 3. Builds all packages
 4. Runs tests
+5. Runs database migrations
-5. Serves the production build on port 8000
+6. Serves the production build on port 8000

 The production build serves both the API and frontend from the same server.

+### Database

+The project uses PostgreSQL with Prisma ORM.
+The Docker Compose setup includes:
+- PostgreSQL 17.6 (Alpine)
+- Automatic migration execution before the app starts
+- Health checks to ensure database is ready

+For local development, you can either:
+- Use Docker Compose (recommended): `docker compose up db`
+- Run PostgreSQL locally and set `DATABASE_URL` in your `.env` file

 ## Deployment